grpc/proposal/A76-ring-hash-improvements.md

 ### Temporary environment variable protection

-Explicitly setting the request hash key will be gated by the `GRPC_EXPERIMENTAL_RING_HASH_SET_REQUEST_HASH_KEY` environment variable.
-This mechanism will be supported for a couple of gRPC releases but will be removed in the long run.
+Explicitly setting the request hash key will be gated by the `GRPC_EXPERIMENTAL_RING_HASH_SET_REQUEST_HASH_KEY` environment variable until sufficiently tested.

 Adding support for the `hash_key` in xDS endpoint metadata could potentially break existing clients whose control plane is setting this key, because upgrading the client to a new version of gRPC would automatically cause the key to start being used.
 We expect that this change will not cause problems for most users, but just in case there is a problem, we will provide a migration story by supporting a temporary mechanism to tell gRPC to ignore the `hash_key` endpoint metadata.
-This will be enabled by setting the `GRPC_XDS_ENDPOINT_HASH_KEY_BACKWARD_COMPAT` environment variable to true.
-This mechanism will be supported for a couple of gRPC releases but will be removed in the long run.
+This will be enabled by setting the `GRPC_XDS_ENDPOINT_HASH_KEY_BACKWARD_COMPAT` environment variable to `true`.
+The first release will have the environment variable assume `true` if not set.
+A subsequent release will set it to `false` if not set, enabling the new behavior.
+A final release will remove the opt-out environment variable and leave the new behavior enabled.

 ## Rationale